 New legal setback halts BP's Russia dream

-The Stockholm panel's ruling came just two weeks after the same tribunal kept BP from proceeding with its plans to search for oil in the Arctic in vast plots of lands owned by the Russian state-controlled company.
+The Stockholm panel's ruling came just two weeks after the same tribunal kept BP from proceeding with its plans to dig for oil in the vast plots of Arctic land owned by the Russian state-controlled company.

-The group fear the deal will eventually make their company irrelevant and argued that they had the right to bid on the Rosneft project first.
+The group fear the deal will eventually make their company redundant and argued that they had the right to bid on the Rosneft project first.

-Friday's decision was immediately hailed by the Russian group and dismissed by BP as just another step in a long legal battle to complete a deal that makes up a vital part of its strategic future.
+Friday's decision was immediately hailed by the Russian billionaires and dismissed by BP as just another step in a winding legal battle to complete a deal that makes up a vital part of its strategic future.

 "The share swap and the Arctic opportunity announced January 14 remain subject to the final decision of the arbitration tribunal," BP said in a statement.